mahabub657fy3/LCFA/README.md

 * **One-click Inference:** Easily evaluate the performance of the adversarial attack on CIFAR-10 or ImageNet datasets.
 * **One-click Training:** Train the model from scratch or resume from a checkpoint with minimal setup.
 * **Pretrained Models:** Download pretrained models from Google Drive or upload your own model checkpoint (`.pth` file).

 ---

-## **Pipeline Overview**

-The overall pipeline for the LP-LFGA framework is as follows:

-1. **Data Input:** Input images are processed through data augmentation and normalization.
-2. **Frequency Decomposition:** The low-frequency components of the image are extracted using a Gaussian filter.
-3. **CLIP-Guided Conditioning:** The model is conditioned using text embeddings from CLIP, either precomputed or learned through a prompt module.
-4. **Adversarial Generation:** The conditional generator produces adversarial examples that perturb the low-frequency components.
-5. **Model Evaluation:** The generated adversarial examples are evaluated for transferability and effectiveness against the victim model.

----